SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/complexity/complexity.md

 [RateMyPDF](https://ratemypdf.com) is a tool built by Suffolk LIT Lab to help you measure and improve the usability of court forms.

-RateMyPDF assigns your PDF a score that reflects 12 different dimensions, including:
+RateMyPDF assigns your PDF a score that reflects 14 different dimensions, including:

-* Reading grade level
+*	Reading grade level (a consensus score)
-* Use of passive voice
-* Percent of difficult words (drawn from the Dale-Chall word list)
+*	Percent of difficult words (currently drawn from the Dale-Chall word list)
 *	Use of calculations
 *	Number of pages
 *	Number of legal citations per field
 *	Average number of fields per page
+*	Normalized answer length per field
 *	Sentences per page
+*	Percent of passive voice sentences
 *	Percent of words written in all capital letters
 *	Percent of "slot-in" fields
+*	Percent of "gathered" fields
 *	Percent of "third-party" fields
-* Percent of "gathered" fields
-* Percent of created fields
+*	Percent of "created" fields

-RateMyPDF compares your score to a benchmark that was created by gathering 20,000 forms from 25 States in the USA.
+RateMyPDF compares your score to a benchmark that was created by gathering 24,000 forms from 46 States and the District of Columbia in the USA.
 It also includes specific recommendations to improve several of the measurements.

 ## Why readability scores aren't good enough